Volunteers work with children and adults to share garden knowledge.

 - Answering more than 900 calls each year on the garden "hotline"

-- Giving tours of the Nature Trail, Butterfly House and Parker F. Scripture Botanical Gardens
+- Giving tours of the Nature Trail and Parker F. Scripture Botanical Gardens

 - Writing articles about gardening